 Are you aware that shyness seems to be increasing?
 Besides the fact that surveys, at least in North America, have for some time revealed the number of people who perceive themselves to be shy increasing (usually over 50% now), in sociologist Eric Klinenberg's 2012 bestselling book, Going Solo - The Extraordinary Rise and Surprising Appeal of … Continue reading Shyness Re-emerging

-When there are more than 600 books about shyness for sale on Amazon, you might wonder why I wrote another one.
+Why, you might want to ask, did I feel a need to write another book about shyness when there are over 600 books already re shyness, introversion, social anxiety, etc?
 How could there be anything left to say?
 Well, because shyness is almost never understood the way I understand it.
-My central idea is that shyness is natural in most shy people.
-It's part … Continue reading Why did I write The Shyness Guide?
+From the day I entered … Continue reading Why did I write The Shyness Guide?

 Sometimes psychologists try to explain autism using 'theory of mind'.
 Books on psychology devote whole chapters to theory of mind, but to keep a lid on it here, I'll just quote Dictionary.com: the ability to interpret one’s own and other people’s mental and emotional states, understanding that each person has unique motives, perspectives, etc. The … Continue reading Autism and Theory of Mind |Do you think like a Baboon?

 In my novels The Birdcatcher and Skol, and in The Shyness Guide, I’ve said that I think shyness and autism are both usually natural.
 I've also suggested that, in some people, they may be related to each other.
 This perception of them isn’t supported by any research as far as I know.
 But when I … Continue reading Shyness and Autism |Are they related?

 In The Shyness Guide I say that if you accept your shyness you will become less shy.
 This is not a contradiction.
 If you were born shy – and most of us are – when you try to not be shy you are creating a problem, not solving one.
 Here are some comments about this … Continue reading The Shyness Guide | Be Yourself